Dear readers of ADxS.org, please forgive the disruption.

 1.5.
 Addiction due to loss of control

-The PFC is a controller over impulsive and emotionally driven behavior.
-Impaired impulse control by the PFC due to stress correlates, for example, with drug addiction, smoking, alcohol consumption, and overeating88899091
+The PFC is a controller of impulsive and emotionally driven behavior.
+An impaired impulse control by the PFC due to stress correlates, for example, with drug addiction, smoking, alcohol consumption and overeating88899091

-In addition to the PFC, the anterior cingulate cortex (ACC), amygdala, and striatum are involved in addiction symptoms.88
+In addition to the PFC, the anterior cingulate cortex (ACC), the amygdala and the striatum are involved in addiction symptoms.88

-ADHD correlates with significantly increased addiction problems and the brain regions mentioned are all involved in relation to ADHD symptoms.
+ADHD correlates with significantly increased addiction problems and the brain regions mentioned are all involved in the symptoms of ADHD.

 2. Striatum

-The mPFC also appears to control stress responses by regulating the stress response of the mesoaccumbic dopamine system.
-Rats showed under 240 minutes of restraint stress14
+The mPFC also appears to control stress responses by regulating the stress response of the mesoaccumbal dopamine system.
+Rats under 240 minutes of restraint stress showed14

-• A brief increase in norepinephrine in the mPFC
+• A brief increase in noradrenaline in the mPFC

-• A brief increase in dopamine in the nucleus accumbens (a part of the striatum)
+• A brief increase in dopamine in the nucleus accumbens (part of the striatum)

 • A sustained increase in dopamine in the mPFC

-• A persistent decrease of dopamine in the nucleus accumbens, to below the resting level
+• A sustained drop in dopamine in the nucleus accumbens, to below resting levels

-• A selective elimination (depletion) of norepinephrine in the PFC
+• Selective removal (depletion) of noradrenaline in the PFC

-• Prevented the increase of noradrenaline in mPFC and
+• Prevented the increase in noradrenaline in the mPFC and

-• Prevented the increase of dopamine in the mPFC and the nucleus accumbens
+• Prevented the increase in dopamine in the mPFC and the nucleus accumbens

-• Eliminated the increase of dopamine in the mPFC and
+• Eliminated the increase in dopamine in the mPFC and

 • Eliminated the reduction of dopamine in the nucleus accumbens

-Accordingly, the opposing influences of norepinephrine and dopamine in the mPFC determine the stress-induced response of dopamine in the nucleus accumbens.
+Accordingly, the opposing influences of noradrenaline and dopamine in the mPFC determine the stress-induced reaction of dopamine in the nucleus accumbens.

-Repeated alcohol exposure in youth decreased dopamine levels in the nucleus accumbens (striatum) in adult rodents.92 and monkeys.93
+Repeated alcohol exposure during adolescence reduced dopamine levels in the nucleus accumbens (striatum) in adult rodents.92 and monkeys.93

 The dopamine stress response in the nucleus accumbens appears to be biphasic.
-A short-term increase in dopamine is followed by a second phase in which dopamine levels depend on control over the stressor.98 Whereas short-term stress is accompanied by a mesolimbic increase in dopamine, long-term stress is characterized by a decrease in dopamine.99
+A short-term increase in dopamine is followed by a second phase in which the dopamine level depends on control over the stressor.98 While short-term stress is accompanied by a mesolimbic increase in dopamine, long-term stress is characterized by a decrease in dopamine.99

 3. Amygdala

 ADHD correlates significantly with increased anxiety and comorbid anxiety disorders.
-Further, untreated ADHD significantly increases the risk for later anxiety disorders.
+Furthermore, untreated ADHD significantly increases the risk of later anxiety disorders.

 4. Neurophysiological correlates of stress sensitivity and stress resilience

-Just as certain states and processes in the brain correlate with stress development and stress symptoms, there are also neurophysiological maps of stress sensitivity and stress resilience.
+Just as certain states and processes in the brain correlate with the development of stress and stress symptoms, there are also neurophysiological images of stress sensitivity and stress resilience.

 A stronger activation of brain regions correlates with a more intense perception of the emotions represented in this brain region.
-The right brain hemisphere tends to represent negative perceptions and feelings, the left brain hemisphere tends to represent positive ones.
-People with stronger left than right brain activity perceive positive emotions more intensely, and people with stronger right than left brain activity perceive negative emotions more intensely.102103104 One study was able to reproduce this only for certain methods of analysis.
-A recent review paper summarizes the state of the art on alpha asymmetry.105106
+The right hemisphere of the brain tends to represent negative perceptions and feelings, while the left hemisphere tends to represent positive ones.
+People with a stronger left than right brain activity perceive positive emotions more intensely and people with a stronger right than left brain activity perceive negative emotions more intensely.102103104 One study was only able to reproduce this for certain analysis methods.
+A recent review summarizes the current status of alpha asymmetry.105106

-In humans, one study found lower left anterior and lower right posterior alpha activation in formerly depressed subjects than in never depressed subjects.
-This pattern resembles that of acutely depressed patients.107
+In humans, a study found lower left-sided anterior and lower right-sided posterior alpha activation in formerly depressed subjects than in never-depressed subjects.
+This pattern is similar to that of acutely depressed patients.107

-Studies in rhesus monkeys showed that increased right frontal brain activity correlates with anxiety behavior and elevated blood plasma cortisol levels.
+Studies on rhesus monkeys have shown that increased right frontal brain activity correlates with anxiety behavior and increased blood plasma cortisol levels.
 Monkeys with increased right frontal brain activity have - stable over years - increased CRH levels in the cerebrospinal fluid.108

-At the same time, the relative distribution of brain activity between left and right hemispheres is thought to represent a fairly constant personality trait.109 Infants at 10 months of age respond to positive faces with greater activity from left frontal brain regions.110
+At the same time, the relative distribution of brain activity between the left and right hemispheres is said to represent a fairly constant personality trait.109 Infants at 10 months react to positive faces with stronger activity in left frontal brain regions.110

 4.2.
 Neurotransmitters and stress sensitivity